Agonzalz/virtual_closet/README.md

 # virtual_closet
-Virtual Closet websitie that displays your clothing and lets you keep track of them and generate outfits,
+Virtual Closet web app that displays your clothing and lets you keep track of them.